Title: Patient Adherence to Dysphagia Recommendations: A Systematic Review

 - participants were grouped similar to the “Min-Mod-Max” levels of cueing/assistance/superivsion we so often use or see in therapy documentation

-Was basically my brain’s initial response after decoding all of that…….
+This was basically my brain’s initial response after decoding all of that…

 What can I do to help patients ‘adhere’ to recommendations and interventions???